 action.
 As mentioned earlier, you could use a configuration like this to differentiate Ajax requests that are sending requests to register or log in users.

 Create an Ajax Include Rule

 To name an Ajax request based on a captured request parameter, you need to define an include rule that specifies the captured POST parameter.
-See Configure Page Naming for Ajax Requests to learn how to create include rules for Ajax requests.
+See Configure Naming for Ajax Requests to learn how to create include rules for Ajax requests.